MinhaMumtaz/NovaCortex-Threat-AI/README.md

 ## 📌 Overview

 **Nova Cortex Threat AI** is a modular, AI-driven cybersecurity research lab and umbrella initiative.
 It provides a platform for advanced research in threat intelligence and cyber forensics, following a **research-to-production mindset**.
-The initiative encompasses multiple sub-projects—some developed (e.g., CortexAI, CortexNexus), some in progress, and others planned—aimed at advancing cybersecurity knowledge, developing innovative tools, and empowering cybersecurity professionals.
+The initiative encompasses multiple sub-projects—some developed (e.g., CortexAI, CortexNexus, OblivionX, VaultX, VaultX-Kernel), some in progress, and others planned—aimed at advancing cybersecurity knowledge, developing innovative tools, and empowering cybersecurity professionals.

 ---